VienDinhCom/next-full-stack/packages/cli/README.md

 # esmate

-`esmate` is a lightweight CLI tool designed to simplify common JavaScript/TypeScript project tasks like formatting, linting, and running custom task sequences.
+[esmate](https://github.com/viendinhcom/esmate) is a lightweight CLI tool designed to simplify common JavaScript/TypeScript project tasks like formatting, linting, and running custom task sequences.
+If you are familiar with Deno, you will be happy with esmate.

 - 🧹 Lint with ESLint
 - 🔧 Format code with Prettier
-- 🛠️ Define and run custom task sequences (series and parallel)
+- 🛠️ Define and run custom tasks (series and parallel)
 - ⚡ Fast and minimal configuration

 ## Usage